Skip to main content

 session = client.sessions.create()

-# Send multiple messages to build a conversation
+# Store multiple messages to build a conversation

 {"role": "user", "content": "Hello!
 Can you help me with Python?"},